jcubic/jquery-terminal-wiki/Invoking-Commands-and-terminal-methods-from-Server.md

 With this setup, you can create a procedure `"hello"` in JSON-RPC service that will return `"[[ foo 1 2 3 ]]"` and when you type "hello" it will run `console.log({a, b, c});`.

-You can also return [[ exit ]] from JSON-RPC and when that procedure will be executed it will log out from the interpreter if you have a login or call pop if you're in the nested interpreter.
+You can also return `"[[ exit ]]"` from JSON-RPC and when that procedure will be executed (you type the proper command) it will log out from the interpreter if you have a login or call pop if you're in the nested interpreter.
 There is also one feature that's disabled by default for security reasons (see
 [security section in API reference](https://terminal.jcubic.pl/api_reference.php#security)).
 To execute terminal method, like for instance shortcut CTRL+R from the server, you can use this syntax:

 ```
 [[ terminal::invoke_key("CTRL+R") ]]
 ```

-the same goes to cmd instance methods, you can insert text and change cursor position to the beginning of the line, from server with this string:
+You can execute any method on the jQuery Terminal instance.
+The same goes to cmd instance methods, you can insert text and change cursor position to the beginning of the line, from server with this string:

 `[[ cmd::set("hello") ]][[ cmd::position(0) ]]`

 To enable this feature you need to set `invokeMethods: true` option.

-The only limitations are that you can't return value from this method, you can't return object and invoke a method on it (so you can't disable history but this may change).
+The only limitations are that you can't return value from this method, you can't return an object and invoke a method on it (so you can't disable history but this may change).
 The other limitation is that arguments need to be valid JSON so this will not work:

 `[[ cmd::set('hello') ]]`

 ## Custom controller

+With this feature you can write any missing function that will control the terminal and if you JSON-RPC service you can give your server a way to control the terminal in any way.
+Adding powerful behavior.

+Example:

 ```javascript
 $('body').terminal([